-Transitional aged youth (typically 16-25), living in Lucan-Biddulph and North Middlesex can free transportation to the 24/7 Addiction and Mental Health Crisis Centre in London.
+Transitional aged youth (typically 16-25), living in the northern areas of Middlesex County (including Lucan, Parkhill, Exeter and Strathroy) can get free transportation to the 24/7 Addiction and Mental Health Crisis Centre in London.
 If you are experiencing a mental health crisis contact Reach Out (519-433-2023 or chat live on their website).
 Learn more about this project.

 For support locally:

 |The Canadian Mental Health Association provides advocacy, programs, and resources that help to prevent mental health problems and illnesses, support recovery and resilience, and enable all Canadians to flourish and thrive.
 For mental health or addictions information, support or crisis services contact CMHA Middlesex at 519-433-2023 or 1-866-933-2023 or visit the CMHA Middlesex website.|

 Vanier Children’s Mental Wellness is a charitable organization that offers assessment and treatment for children aged 0-14 years and their families to support their challenges and to promote wellness.
 Vanier offers support such as family therapy, live-in treatment, and respite services.
 If you would like to schedule a virtual session with a therapist or you need immediate help, contact their Crisis and Intake Team at 519-433-0334.
 Visit Vanier's website to learn more about their services.